 The first large-scale museum survey of pioneering artist Tony Conrad, who helped define American avant-garde in the 1960s, is on display through August 11, 2019.

 In addition to iconic oil paintings, Impressionists also worked in mediums ranging from canvas to watercolors to bronze as they changed the course of visual art.
 This show offers a new perspective on influential artists like Claude Monet, Mary Cassatt and post-Impressionist Vincent van Gogh by bringing together Impressionist sculpture, paintings and works on paper, through August 18, 2019.

 An exhibit designed to showcase a woman’s humble 20th century immigration story is placed adjacent to Independence National Historical Park, the site of the founding of the United States of America.
 The first-ever public art installation outside of the museum at 5th and Market streets is complemented by an exhibition of original works by Berman’s daughter and grandson, Maira Kalman and Alex Kalman inside the National Museum of American Jewish History, through September 1, 2019.

 An immersive and interactive groundbreaking exhibit focuses on local and international Muslim cultures through art, architecture, storytelling, music, travel, technology and more, through September 2, 2019.

-The museum of “We the People” introduces a new permanent exhibit that is the first in the country devoted to exploring the constitutional debates from a turbulent era of American history, the Civil War and Reconstruction, opening May 9, 2019.
+The museum of “We the People” introduces a new permanent exhibit that is the first in the country devoted to exploring the constitutional debates from a turbulent era of American history, the Civil War and Reconstruction, now open.